-Martin, Pulock help Isles top Lightning 3-2 to tie series
+Isles tie series with Lightning -- as defender Pulock makes last-second save

 The Lightning were outshooting the Islanders 17-4 at the time, but New York dominated the rest of the period as it scored three times while outworking Tampa Bay with a 17-3 edge on shots on goal.

-The Islanders got on the scoreboard at 5 1/2 minutes on their third shot on goal of the period — and seventh of the game.
-Nelson brought the puck up the left side, drew a couple of Lightning players to him as he spun around and sent a cross-ice pass to Bailey, who quickly beat Vasilevskiy high on the glove side from right circle for his sixth of the postseason.
+The Islanders got on the scoreboard at 5 1/2 minutes on their third shot on goal of the period.
+Bailey got a cross-ice pass from Nelson and quickly beat Vasilevskiy high on the glove side from right circle for his sixth of the postseason.

 Barzal made it 2-0 with 6:14 left as he got the rebound of a shot by Clutterbuck from the right point and quickly put it into the open net from the left side with Kyle Palmieri screening Vasilevskiy in front.
 It was Barzal's sixth of the playoffs, all coming in the last nine games.

-Pelech sent a shot toward the net from the left side that was stopped by Vasilevskiy.
-The rebound went to the right side, where Martin backhanded it into the top left corner to make it 3-0 with 2:03 left.
+Martin got the rebound of a shot by Pelech and backhanded it into the top left corner to make it 3-0 with 2:03 left.
 The Lightning challenged for offside on the entry into the offensive zone, but the play was upheld after a video review — confirming the Islanders' seventh three-goal period in 16 games this postseason.